Epson HOOAAG adapter for HX-20 and PX-8

 The PX-8 is somewhat more advanced and switches from full charge (150-200mA) to trickle charge (40mA) after a fixed period.
 This period is 11 hours when the power switch is in the ON position, and 8 hours when it is OFF.
 The PX-8 has the ability to monitor the battery voltage, but this is not used by the charge circuit, which includes the 7508 sub-processor.

 I have no technical documentation of the PX-4, but assume it operates similar to the PX-8.
-Charging however, is only used for the battery pack, not for the penlight cell option.
+Charging however, appllies only to the battery pack, not for the penlight cell option.

 CHARGE BATTERY!